AybenGulnar/AybenGulnar/README.md

 ### Hi there 👋

-- 💻 I’m currently learning as a back-end programming & .NET
+- 💻 I’m currently learning as a back-end programming
-- 👩🏻‍💻 I'm a 3rd year computer engineering student at Gazi University.
-- 📚 I'm studying business administration as a double major.
+- 👩🏻‍💻 I'm a computer engineering student at Gazi University && business administration as a double major
-- 💥 Fellow at Girvak.
+- 🚀 Fellow at Girvak
-- 🚀 I love to wonder, research and try what I learn.

 <!--
 **AybenGulnar/AybenGulnar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.